nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 There are three main areas in TutorBuddy:

-1. the utility area,
+1. Utility area

-2. the main viewing area,
+2. Main viewing area

-3. the result display box and command box
+3. Result display box and command box

 <a name="application-overview"><img alt="application-overview" src="images/ApplicationOverview.png"></a>